 10 Feb The Sable Island Institute at Point Pleasant Park

-Image above: The Point Pleasant Park Gatekeeper’s Lodge (also called the Gatekeeper’s Cottage or the Superintendent’s House) on a drizzly day in spring 2018.
+Image above: The Point Pleasant Park Gatekeeper’s Lodge (also called the Gatekeeper’s Cottage or the Superintendent’s House) on a drizzly day in early spring 2018.
 The house was last used as a residence for the park superintendent and his family in 1996.

 An Office and Workspace for the Sable Island Institute